Biography of Christopher Marlowe

 King’s School, Canterbury.
 Corpus Christi College, Cambridge.

-Chronology/Biography of Christopher Marlowe:
+Timeline of Christopher Marlowe:

-1587: Christopher Marlowe worked on “Tamburlaine the Great” which was to set a new high standard for English tragedy of the period and used blank verse to great effect.
+1587: Christopher Marlowe works on “Tamburlaine the Great” which was to set a new high standard for English tragedy of the period and used blank verse to great effect.
 “The Tragical History of Doctor Faustus was probably written soon afterwards although not all the scenes are by Marlowe himself.

 1588: First production of “The Jew of Malta”.